DennisOrszulak/Stanford-CS193P-Notes/README.md

 #### Access Control
 * Usually for large programming projects (multiple files and developers)
 * Keywords (put in front of vars and funcs)
-    * Internal – default, usable by anything in my app or framework
+    * `internal` – default, usable by anything in my app or framework
-    * Private – only callable from within the object
+    * `private` – only callable from within the object
-    * Private(set) – setting a var is private, but getting a var is possible outside the object
+    * `private(set)` – setting a var is private, but getting a var is possible outside the object
-    * Fileprivate – usable by any code in the source file
+    * `fileprivate` – usable by any code in the source file
-    * Public (frameworks only) – can be used by objects outside my framework
+    * `public` (frameworks only) – can be used by objects outside my framework
-    * Open (frameworks only) – public and they can subclass/override it
+    * `open` (frameworks only) – public and they can subclass/override it
 * It’s suggested to make things private until you know what vars and funcs that other things can call and use

 #### Asserts